SafaShaikh07/Redactor---Semantic-AI-leak-Detection-Tool/README.md

-# Redactor — Semantic AI Leak Detection & Security Guard
+# Redactor - Semantic AI Leak Detection & Security Tool

 Redactor is a privacy and data-loss prevention (DLP) tool designed to prevent sensitive company information, credentials, and PII from being leaked into public AI models (such as ChatGPT).